MatteoDelliRocioli/telemetry/README.md

 ![alt text](/images/v2/01.10%20providers%20configuration.jpg "Trace output").

-We mentioned that the Application flow is obtained with a `TraceLoggerFormatProvider` with the real provider nested into it as an __inner provider__.<br>
+We mentioned that the application flow is obtained with a `TraceLoggerFormatProvider` with the real provider nested into it as an __inner provider__.<br>
 Aliases are defined for `TraceLoggerFormatProvider` to allow provider specific configuration of the trace level.<br>
 In the picture above we are using  `DiginsightFormattedLog4Net` to configure tracelevel when using Log4Net inner provider and `DiginsightFormattedApplicationInsights` to configure tracelevel when using ApplicationInsight inner provider.

 In particular, in the shown example, `Debug` level is specified for __Log4Net__ and `Information` level is specified for __ApplicationInsight__.

 __Additional configuration__ is available __at provider level__, to specify the exact information that should be rendered with the execution flow.
-As an example it is possible to Enable/disable rendering of the nesting level and the exact pieces of inforation that should be formatted into every trace line.
+As an example it is possible to enable/disable rendering of the nesting level and the exact pieces of inforation that should be formatted into every trace line.

 The following example specifies that the console provider used by a __blazor webassembly application__ should render the application flow without the trace source (the assembly name) to save space on the console window.<br>
 ![alt text](/images/v2/01.11%20providers%20configuration%20-%20additional.jpg "Trace output")<br>